 A great way to keep your furniture safe while in long-term storage is a climate-controlled unit!
 These units stay between 55- and 80 degrees Fahrenheit to help mitigate damage from humidity.
 Temperature-regulated units are especially important for long-term storage, but your furniture can always benefit from a climate-controlled unit.

 Wrapping Up: How to Pack Furniture for Long-Term Storage

 We hope this guide has helped you get your furniture ready for long-term storage.
 No matter how long you plan to store your furniture, a climate-controlled unit from Store Space is a great option.

-If you’re looking for self-storage, find your nearest facility with our storage finder.
+If you’re looking for self-storage, find your nearest facility with our storage location finder.